Menace13/RoA-Workshop-Templates/Templates/Gimmicks/charging_gauge.md

 ## debug_draw.gml

 This code is only for testing the character.
-It will show debug text below your character with your exact current gauge value, yout max gauge value, and whether your current attack used your gauge.
+It will show debug text below your character with your exact current gauge value, your max gauge value, and whether your current attack used your gauge.

 #### Code